Fire and rescue services

 New Zealand recognises dual nationality.

-If you're an Australian-New Zealand dual citizen, use your Australian passport to enter and leave Australia.
+If you're an Australian-New Zealand dual national, use your Australian passport to enter and leave Australia.

 More information: